-Ortigia, Sicily, spelled both Ortigia and Ortygia, is everything you imagine an ancient Sicilian town to be.
+Ortigia, Sicily, Italy, spelled both Ortigia and Ortygia, is everything you imagine an ancient Sicilian town to be.
 It is a jumble of disparate cultural influences combining to create impressive architecture, a laid-back attitude, and food so good you want to stop strangers on the streets and induce them to try it.

-ORTIGIA, SICILY.
+ORTIGIA, SICILY, ITALY.
 MAGICAL ISLAND.

 Just wandering its narrow alleyways was one of the trip highlights.
 It is a well-preserved medieval island with authentic trattorias and specialty shops selling home-made goods down every alley.
 The colorful alleyways suddenly open up on spectacular plazas, brilliant fountains and ancient ruins.
-I love places that have an incredible history.
-I love the Italian way of life.
-I love the food.
-I love the people.
-I love the attitudes of Italians. – Elton John Click To Tweet
+I wondered how a place like this managed to remain below the radar.
+It was overwhelming.

 We got a recommendation for a good, typical Sicilian restaurant, L’Osteria da Seby, and headed out in a rainstorm that flooded the streets.
 The food there was on a par with the rest of the town, fantastic!
 One of the dishes was so unusual and delicious it merits special mention.
 It was a delicate fish wrapped in what looks like an edible brown paper bag.
 Definitely a culinary highlight!